ddmitov/reteti/README.md

 Reteti selects the ID numbers of texts that match the following criteria:

-* **1.** They have token occurences equal to or higher than the token occurences of the search request.
-* **2.** They have the full set of unique tokens presented in the search request.
+* **1.** They have the full set of unique word hashes presented in the search request.
-* **3.** They have one or more sequences of tokens identical to the sequence of tokens of the search request.
+* **2.** They have one or more sequences of word hashes identical to the sequence of word hashes of the search request.

-### Ranking Criterion: Matching Tokens Frequency
+### Ranking Criterion: Matching Words Frequency

-The matching tokens frequency is the number of search request tokens found in a document divided by the number of all tokens in the same document.
-Short documents with high number of matching tokens are at the top of the results list.
+The matching word frequency is the number of search request word hashes found in a document divided by the number of all word hashes in the document.
+Short documents with high number of matching words are at the top of the results list.

 ## Name

-Reteti was one of three [giraffe calfs orphaned during a severe drought around 2018 and saved thanks to the kindness and efforts of a local community in Kenya](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti).
+Reteti was one of the [giraffe calfs orphaned during a severe drought around 2018 and saved thanks to the kindness and efforts of a local community in Kenya](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti).

 Today we use complex data processing technologies thanks to the knowledge, persistence and efforts of many people of a large global community.
 Just like the small Reteti, we owe much to this community and should always be thankful to its members for their goodwill and contributions!